itay-raveh/windsolar/README.md

 but I have found working in this simplistic form a fun little challenge.

 Feel free to add interesting examples, and feel even more free to suggest C improvements :)

+## Building

+Currently only tested compiling on ubuntu, but it should work on any new linux distro